alexharri/beygla/README.md

  * using language that is not as natural, or
  * reducing specificity by omitting the name entirely.

-By transforming names to the correct case, we would remove this problem entirely.
+By being able to decline (transform) names to the correct case, we would remove this problem entirely.

 Unfortunately, Icelandic name declension has lots of rules, with **lots** of exceptions.